+Getting kids involved in lifetime sports for fun should be a natural process.
 However, not all kids are inclined to participate in sports for a plethora of reasons.
-First, your son or daughter may not be comfortable with their novice skills or an introduction to a new sport.
+First, your son or daughter may not be comfortable with his or her novice skills or an introduction to a new sport.
 Second, he or she might be intimidated by participating in team sports with an over-crowded field and an over-zealous coach.
 Additionally, they might be uncomfortable competing alongside their peers if they are reticent about sports to begin with and feel they cannot keep up.

 A personal favorite, tennis requires very little equipment and is accessible to everyone at public playgrounds and parks.
 It is a life sport that your son or daughter can learn as a child and play for the rest of her life.
 Grab a racquet, a can of balls, and a good pair of tennis shoes before hitting the court.